The Complete Bird Perch Health Guide

 Common Causes:

-- Dowel perches with no variation
+- Dowel perches with no diameter variation

-- Perches that are too thin or too thick
+- Perches that are too thin or too thick for the species

 - Hard plastic perches